monzo/progression-framework/frameworks/generic.md

           - "Responds to complex issues devising smart strategies for the mitigation of risk"
       - level: 5
         criteria:
-          - "Participates in risk management and mitigation at the highest industry level"
+          - "Participates in risk management and mitigation at management level"
           - "Leads by example and proves their area is managing risk and compliance within appetite"
           - "Gets involved in and identifies opportunities for colleagues to participate in advisory, strategic, industry bodies to learn and share best practice in their area of business"
       - level: 6
         criteria:
           - "Creates a strong risk culture throughout the organisation"
           - "Owns policies and can evidence their compliance"
-          - "Contributes to thought leadership on effective and creative risk management throughout the industry"
+          - "Contributes to thought leadership within their area of business throughout the industry"
           - "Proactively identifies holistic measures to robust risk management and implements them company-wide"
 ---